Post Installation Setup

 Docker Compose is the simplest way to start a Grid.

-1. Download docker-compose-v3.yml, and check the execution instructions on top of each file.
+1. Download docker-compose-v3.yml, and check the execution instructions at the top of each file.
 You can also edit the file to add more nodes by adding replicas.
-An example as follows:
+An example is as follows:

 version: "3"